Search

 Why It Happens

 Contrary to popular belief, bladder leakage is not limited to women who have experienced childbirth.
 Although it’s true that childbearing can have what Runnels describes as a “drastic effect on the integrity of the tissue supporting the continence mechanisms,” there are plenty of other factors.
 Obesity is one.
-So are things like chronic coughing, anatomic or structural defects, high impact activities, and the natural aging process.
-Then there are those women who are simply genetically pre-dispositioned to suffer from urinary incontinence.
+These include conditions such as chronic coughing, anatomic or structural defects, high-impact activities, and the natural aging process.
+Then there are those women who are simply genetically predisposed to suffer from urinary incontinence.

 “The overall incidence in adult women is somewhere between 40-70% depending on the demographic,” says Runnels.
 “So yes, it is an extremely common problem.”

 While it’s nothing to be embarrassed about, bladder leakage is also not something you have to endure.
-Depending on the severity of the problem, there are treatment options available that can make you more comfortable and confident.
+Depending on the severity of the problem, various treatment options are available to help you feel more comfortable and confident.

 Physical Therapy and Behavior Modifications